guzman1203/apple_financial_data/README.md

  2. Backend:
  ○ Using Python with Flask.
  ○ The backend:
-     ■ Fetch data from the API.
+     a.
+Fetch data from the API.
-     ■ Handle filtering and sorting based on user requests.
+     b.
+Handle filtering and sorting based on user requests.
-     ■ Expose an endpoint for the frontend to fetch filtered data.
+     c.
+Expose an endpoint for the frontend to fetch filtered data.

  3. App deployed on Render, with link: https://apple-financial-data-frontend.onrender.com/